States rapidly expanding vaccine access as supplies surge - WTMJ

 Tennessee will open up vaccinations Monday to an estimated 1 million people over 16 who have high-risk health conditions and those in households with medically fragile children.

-“This is a massive population,” Health Commissioner Lisa Piercey said.
-“There are a lot of people who will qualify.”
+The rush to vaccinate comes as many states ease restrictions on people and businesses, despite repeated warnings from health officials that the U.S. is risking another lethal wave.
+Biden on Wednesday called out the Republican governors of Texas and Mississippi for lifting their mask rules.

-The rush to vaccinate comes as many states, including Texas, Michigan, Mississippi and Louisiana, move to lift mask rules or otherwise ease restrictions on people and businesses, despite repeated warnings from public health officials that the U.S. is risking another lethal wave.
+“We are on the cusp of being able to fundamentally change the nature of this disease,” the president said.
+“The last thing we need is Neanderthal thinking that in the meantime, everything’s fine, take off your mask, forget it.
+It still matters.”

 While deaths and newly confirmed infections have plummeted from their peaks in January, they are still running at high levels.
 The U.S. is averaging close to 2,000 deaths and 66,000 cases per day.